Sympathy for Mr. Vengeance

 Sympathy for Mr. Vengeance is a 2002 South Korean neo-noir crime thriller film directed by Park Chan-wook, who co-wrote the script with Lee Jae-soon, Lee Moo-young, and Lee Yong-jong.
 Starring Song Kang-ho, Shin Ha-kyun, and Bae Doona, the film follows an ill-fated kidnapping of a wealthy man's daughter, leading to a path of vengeance.

-Sympathy for Mr. Vengeance did not fare well commercially upon its initial release in South Korea and garnered mixed reviews.
+Sympathy for Mr. Vengeance did not fare well commercially upon its initial release in South Korea and garnered generally mixed reviews.
 Despite this, it won several awards.
 It is the first installment in director Park's thematic Vengeance Trilogy, and is followed by Oldboy (2003) and Lady Vengeance (2005).

 Plot

 Ryu is a deaf-mute man who works in a factory.
 His ailing sister is in desperate need of a kidney transplant.
 Unfortunately Ryu's blood type is not a match.
 After he loses his job, Ryu contacts a group of black market organ dealers to exchange one of his kidneys as well as ₩10 million (about $7,200 US) for one that his sister can use.
 However, the dealers disappear after taking Ryu's kidney and severance money.
 A legitimate kidney donor is found, but after having been conned by the organ dealers, Ryu is unable to afford the operation.
 To raise money, Yeong-mi, Ryu's radical anarchist girlfriend, suggests kidnapping the daughter of the executive who fired Ryu.
 They observe the executive with company president Park Dong-jin arriving at the latter's home one day, where one of Dong-jin's former employees, Peng, attempts to commit suicide in front of them.
 Ryu and Yeong-mi change their plan, deciding to kidnap Dong-jin's young daughter Yu-sun instead.

 Yu-sun stays with Ryu's sister, who believes that Ryu is babysitting Yu-sun.
 Ryu, his sister, and Yeong-Mi treat Yu-Sun with kindness while she is with her kidnappers, and when Yu-Sun reveals that her mom left the house after her parents' divorce, Ryu makes a necklace for Yu-Sun adorned with beads and seashells.
-While Ryu's sister blowdries Yu-Sun's hair, she asks her to come visit her again and gives her a note with her phone number.
+While Ryu's sister blow-dries Yu-Sun's hair, she asks her to come visit her again and gives her a note with her phone number.
 She then discovers Ryu's job termination paper in his pants pocket while doing laundry and calls Ryu's employer to inquire.
 Meanwhile, Ryu and Yeong-mi send a request for ransom to Dong-jin, and he obliges.

 Upon returning home with the ransom money, Ryu discovers that his sister learned that Yu-sun was kidnapped and, not wanting to be a burden any longer, killed herself in the bathtub.
 Ryu takes Yu-sun and his sister's body to a riverbed they frequented as children to bury her.
 Distracted by the burial and unable to hear, Ryu is unaware when Yu-sun slips into the river, where she drowns.
 A disabled wanderer steals Yu-Sun's necklace.